Rugby League World Cup: Summary

 In total, 21 teams have competed at the World Cup.
-Of these only three have won the World Cup with Australia being by far the most successful with 12 titles.
-Great Britain won three titles however since 1995 they have competed separately as England, Wales, Scotland and Ireland.
+Of these, only three have won the World Cup, with Australia being by far the most successful with 12 titles.
+Great Britain has won three titles, however since 1995 have competed separately as England, Wales, Scotland and Ireland.
 New Zealand became only the third team to win the World Cup in 2008.

 England, France and Samoa are the only teams to have played in the final and not won.
-Wales’ best result was third under the old format and have made the semi finals twice while Fiji have appeared in three while Tonga have made the semi finals just once.
+Wales' best result was third under the old format and have made the semi-finals twice while Fiji have appeared in three while Tonga have made the semi-finals just once.

-Papau New Guinea achieved Fourth place under the old format and have made it to three Quarter Finals.
-Four other teams; Ireland, Lebanon, Scotland and the USA have all made the Quarter Finals bringing the total amount of teams to reach the knockout stage to 14.
+Papua New Guinea achieved fourth place under the old format and have made it to three quarter-finals.
+Four other teams; Ireland, Lebanon, Scotland and the USA have all made the quarter-finals bringing the total amount of teams to reach the knockout stage to 14.